 What is secondary glazing?

-Secondary glazing works via a similar principle to double glazing, except instead of both panes being part of the same window, secondary panes are attached to the existing single-paned window from the inside.
+Secondary glazing, also sometimes called secondary double glazing, works via a similar principle to double glazing.
+With secondary glazing, instead of both panes being part of the same window, secondary panes are attached to the existing single-paned window from the inside.
 Because there’s no seal, there’s no pressure difference between the inside and outside of the window.
-What’s more, secondary glazing doesn’t require an entire window be replaced – it’ll simply slot behind the existing one.
+What’s more, secondary glazing doesn’t require an entire window be replaced – it’ll simply slot behind the current one, offering you double glazing for existing windows.

-While not as effective as double glazing, secondary glazing can be installed with minimum fuss to the rear of an existing single-glazed window, and will yield considerable improvements in thermal efficiency.
+While not as effective as double glazing, secondary glazing can be installed with no visual impact on the exterior of an existing single-glazed window, and will yield considerable improvements in thermal efficiency.
 They’re therefore a popular solution for owners of period property.

 Which should I choose – double glazing or secondary glazing?